Super- and hyper-deformation in $^{60}$Zn, $^{62}$Zn, and $^{64}$Ge at high spins: Introduction

 A recent expansion of accelerator facilities, development of $\gamma$-ray and particle detector systems, and progress in techniques of nuclear spectroscopy and theoretical many-body calculation have significantly advanced the study of exotic nuclei.
 An extreme is nuclei in high-spin and highly-elongated states.
 Since the discovery of the superdeformed (SD) band in $^{152}$Dy~\cite{twi86}, the SD bands have been observed up to high spins in various mass regions~\cite{sin02}, including the lighter mass region $A\sim60$~\cite{sve97,rev02,rud99,jon08,rud10,rud06,jon09,rud98,and00,and02,and03,and08,sve99,yu99,and09,yu00}.

-The yrast spectroscopy of light nuclei gives a unique opportunity to investigate the microscopic mechanism for the occurrence of the SD band and the possibility of the hyperdeformed (HD) band because the single-particle density of state around the Fermi levels is low so that one can study in detail the deformed shell structures responsible for the SD and HD bands~\cite{ina02,sak20}.
+The yrast spectroscopy of light nuclei gives a unique opportunity to investigate the microscopic mechanism for the occurrence of the SD band and the possibility of the hyperdeformed (HD) band because the single-particle density of state around the Fermi levels is low so that one can study in detail the deformed shell structures responsible for the SD and HD bands~\cite{ina02,ray16,sak20}.

 $N \simeq Z$ nuclei in the $A \sim 60$ mass region go through the evolution of shapes with increasing nuclear spin.
 The low-spin structures are dominated by the single-particle and collective excitations generated by the valence particles outside the doubly-magic $^{56}$Ni core: the $\mathcal{N}=3$ $pf$ shell.
-At intermediate and high spins, the particle--hole excitations across the magic number 28 and the occupation of the $\mathcal{N}=4$ intruder $1g_{9/2}$ shell characterize the change from well-deformed (WD) to SD shapes~\cite{and02}.
+At intermediate and high spins, the particle--hole excitations across the magic number 28 and the occupation of the $\mathcal{N}=4$ intruder $1g_{9/2}$ shell characterize the change from well-deformed (WD) to SD shapes~\cite{sve97}.

-Thanks to the large SD shell gap at the particle numbers $N,Z=30,32$~\cite{dud87}, the SD bands have been observed in $^{60,62}$Zn~\cite{sve99,sve97}, in which two and four neutrons are expected to occupy the deformation-driving $g_{9/2}$ shell.
+Thanks to an SD-shell gap at the particle numbers $N,Z=30,32$~\cite{dud87}, the SD bands have been observed in $^{60,62}$Zn~\cite{sve99,sve97}, in which two and four neutrons are expected to occupy the deformation-driving $g_{9/2}$ shell.
 The SD band in $^{60}$Zn is well described using the configuration-dependent cranked Nilsson--Strutinsky (CNS) method and the cranked relativistic mean-field (CRMF) method for the configuration involving two neutrons in the $g_{9/2}$ shell~\cite{sve99}.
-However, the theoretical calculations have ruled out the configuration involving four neutrons in the $g_{9/2}$ shell for the observed SD band, called SD1, in $^{62}$Zn~\cite{mad98,afa98}.
+However, the theoretical calculations have ruled out the configuration involving four neutrons in the $g_{9/2}$ shell for the observed SD band, called SD1, in $^{62}$Zn~\cite{mad98}.

 Combined data for $^{62}$Zn from four experiments have disclosed two new SD bands, SD2 and SD3, in Ref.~\cite{gel09} and two more SD bands, SD4 and SD5, in Ref.~\cite{gel12}.
 It then turned out that the naturally-expected SD band appears at relatively high energy as SD3, as pointed out theoretically.
 The rich information on high-spin structures in $^{62}$Zn provides insights into how the SD states emerge and evolve in varying particle numbers and spins.